County Fight Active-Litigation

 San Diego, CA FIPS 06073

-Current status: San Diego County sued ICE on March 10, 2026 after federal agents blocked a county public health inspection on February 20, 2026.
+Current status: San Diego County sued ICE on March 10, 2026 after federal agents blocked a county public health inspection on February 20, 2026 — the same day Senator Alex Padilla and California state lawmakers were also denied entry despite prior clearance.
 ICE initially cleared inspectors then reversed upon arrival.
 The county invokes a 2024 California law granting public health officers authority to inspect private immigration detention.
 Case pending in federal court.
+Surrounding the inspection lawsuit is a broader sanctuary-vs-federal conflict: the County's CLEAR ordinance restricting federal-immigration-agent access to county property (Jan 2026); ICE detainee transfers in defiance of county policy (Mar 26, 2026); seven reported rapes at Otay Mesa not being investigated by the Sheriff's office (Mar 24-26, 2026); and ICE/Border Patrol using the County Sheriff's gun range (Apr 21, 2026).
+Each strand is a separate accountability gap; together they illustrate how sanctuary policies erode at the operational level even when adopted at the policy level.

-San Diego County filed suit in federal court on March 10, 2026, after ICE blocked the county’s public health officer from inspecting the Otay Mesa Detention Center — a CoreCivic facility that has been the site of sustained complaints about freezing temperatures, medical neglect, and contaminated food.
+San Diego County filed suit in federal court on March 10, 2026, after ICE blocked the county’s public health officer from inspecting the Otay Mesa Detention Center — a CoreCivic facility that has been the site of sustained complaints about freezing temperatures, medical neglect, contaminated food, and (per March 2026 reporting) seven alleged rapes.
 The lawsuit marks an unusual escalation: a county government invoking a state health law to assert oversight authority directly against a federal agency.

 This is a distinct fight from earlier ACLU/detainee conditions litigation at Otay Mesa.
 This case turns on the threshold question of inspection access itself — whether California counties have the legal right to walk through the door at all.